Lubbock, TX 79401

 The “Hub City” Draws the Biggest Names in the Business

 If you’re looking for a stellar show, Lubbock delivers.
-The most popular names in music stop in Lubbock throughout the year, and this spring you will find plenty of must-see acts.
+The most popular names in music stop in Lubbock every year, and you'll find plenty of must-see acts.
 Pick your favorites and mark your calendar!

 Of course, there’s far more music in Lubbock than what you see here.
 Check out this list of events so you don’t miss out.